Chancellorsville Visitor Center Closed Beginning Dec. 23

 Can't make it to the battlefield in person?
 Hope to stay connected to the park's story and news?
 Fredericksburg and Spotsylvania National Military Park is working to expand its multimedia content to facilitate better virtual visiting.
 Check out our photo galleries, virtual tours, and other presentations to visit the park without setting foot on the battlefield.

 There's more than one way to see a battlefield--visit our social media pages!

 Ever wonder who's behind your favorite social media contributions?
 Meet our park social media team here!

 Facebook: "Like" our Facebook page to keep up with the latest park news.
 We'll share compelling images and stories from our four battlefields and highlight the latest happenings around the park.
 Check here for inclement weather notifications and event updates.
 Interact with thought-provoking questions and share your own pictures and experiences with the park.

-Historian's Twitter: You can catch park news from Superintendent Russ's Twitter, but what about the history within our park?
+Historian's Twitter: Our park is steeped in history, and we're always eager to share highlights from our events and our latest perspectives.
 Follow our park historians on a separate Twitter feed to catch our research puzzles, burning questions, and dreams for future of the park's interpretation.